whosonfirst/go-whosonfirst-browser/README.md

   -enable-graphics
     	Enable the 'png' and 'svg' output handlers.
   -enable-html
-    	Enable the 'html' (or human-friendly) output handler. (default true) -enable-png
+    	Enable the 'html' (or human-friendly) output handlers. (default true) -enable-png
     	Enable the 'png' output handler.
   -enable-spr